A small, well-built Chinese electric vehicle poses a big threat to the American auto industry - ExBulletin

 A brief ride by a reporter through some connected parking lots showed that it operates quietly and handles curves and bumps as well as more expensive electric vehicles.

-While acceleration isn't as breathtaking as other EVs, the Seagull is peppy and would have no problem entering a highway in heavy traffic.
+While acceleration isn't mind-blowing like other EVs, the Seagull is peppy and would have no problem entering a highway in heavy traffic.
 Woychowski says its top speed is limited to 81 mph (130 kilometers per hour).

 BYD should modify its cars to meet American safety standards, which are stricter than those in China.
 Woychowski says Caresoft hasn't done any crash testing, but he estimated it would add a few thousand dollars to the cost.